 Learn more about the differences between SSDI and SSI.

-Qualifying for disability is challenging no matter how severe your condition is.
-But applying for disability is all about persistence.
+Qualifying for Social Security disability is challenging, no matter how severe your condition is.
+But applying for SSDI benefits is all about persistence.

-Only 20% of people who apply get approved through their initial application.
-If you do get denied, you can always appeal your case, at which point your odds of approval will be much higher.
-Just over 50% of people who appeal their case in front of a judge do get approved for benefits.
+Only 20% of applicants are approved through their initial application.
+If the SSA denies your disability claim, you can always appeal your case, at which point your odds of approval will be much higher.
+You can strengthen your case by submitting additional medical records.
+Just over 50% of people who appeal their cases to a judge get approved for benefits.

 For more information on how to prepare for the application process, check out our step-by-step guide to applying for disability.